MrGeislinger/mrgeislinger.github.io/_posts/2019-01-01-starting-the-year-right.md

 ---
-title:
+title: "Starting the Year Right"
 layout: post
 ---

-#Starting the Year Right
+# Starting the Year Right

 I woke up this morning and I thought, OK here we go.
 It was later than I usually run and my stomach was lightweight bugging me but I was determined to go for a run.
 When I got out to start the new year with that crisp 8am air and it felt great!
 For a mile...